 Product revenues increased 26% to approximately \$7.3 million in 2000 from approximately \$5.8 million in 1999.
-This increase was the result of increased sales across nearly all business lines, primarily to the worldwide Histofreezer markets which increased 26% to approximately \$2.9 million, the insurance testing market which increased 16% to approximately \$2.5 million, the Q.E.D. market which increased 31% to approximately \$670,000 and Intercept revenue of approximately \$170,000 as a result of the February 2000 market introduction.
+This increase was the result of increased sales across nearly all business lines, primarily the insurance testing and worldwide Histofreezer(R) markets.
 International sales increased 60% to \$1.4 million in 2000 from \$870,000 in 1999.

 Licensing and product development revenues decreased to \$175,000 in 2000 from \$506,000 in 1999.
 During 2000, licensing and product development revenues primarily consisted of income from STC's partnership with LabOne related to the Intercept(TM) service.
-During 1999, licensing and product development revenues consisted of income from research agreements with outside parties to develop specific target substances for point-of-care testing and to conduct a business and technology assessment of UPT(TM).
+During 1999, licensing and product development revenues consisted of income from research agreement with outside parties to develop specific target substances for point-of-care testing and to conduct a business and technology assessment of UPT(TM).